chef-boneyard/knife-vcair/README.md

 This plugin provides the following Knife subcommands.
 Specific command options can be found by invoking the subcommand with a `--help` option.

 ## knife vchs server create OR knife vchs vm create ##

-No "flavor list"
+**TODO** Provisions a new vCHS server and bootstraps it with Chef. `knife vchs vm create` is the same command if the term 'vm' is preferred over 'server'.

 ## knife vchs server delete OR knife vchs vm delete ##

+**TODO** Delete a vCHS server. `knife vchs vm delete` is the same command if the term 'vm' is preferred over 'server'. **PLEASE NOTE** - this does not delete the associated node and client objects from the Chef server without using the `-P` option to purge the client.

 ## knife vchs server list OR knife vchs vm list ##

+List the currently deployed vCHS servers by their vAPP. `knife vchs vm list` is the same command if the term 'vm' is preferred over 'server'.

 ## knife vchs image list OR knife vchs template list ##

-## knife vchs nat_rules list ##

-List the Network Address Translation (NAT) rules modifying the source/destination IP Addresses or packets arriving to and leaving from the vCHS organization network.

-## knife vchs firewall_rules list ##

-The list of firewall rules configured for the current vCHS organization network.
+List the available vCHS templates or images that may be used for deploying VMs.

-## knife vchs networks list ##
+## knife vchs network list ##

 Lists the networks available to the current vCHS organization.

+## knife vchs nat list ##

+**TODO** List the Network Address Translation (NAT) rules modifying the source/destination IP Addresses or packets arriving to and leaving from the vCHS organization network.

+## knife vchs firewall list ##

+**TODO** The list of firewall rules configured for the current vCHS organization network.

-## knife vchs public_ips list ##
+## knife vchs ip list ##

-The list of public IP Addresses provided and allocated for the current vCHS organization network.
+**TODO** The list of public IP Addresses provided and allocated for the current vCHS organization network.

 # License #